Rogan says he’s passed on opportunities to have Trump on podcast - NewsBreak

 Rogan also told Fridman that he believes the Trump era will “be one of the weirder times.”

-Rogan’s comments come as the House select committee investigating the Jan.
-6, 2021, Capitol attack holds a series of public hearings, in which the panel has made the case that Trump was at the center of an effort to retain power that led directly to the attack.
+This comes as the House select committee investigating the Jan.
+6, 2021, attack on the Capitol is holding a series of public hearings in which it is making the case that Trump was at the center of an effort to retain power that led directly to the attack.

-In a surprise hearing last week, former Trump White House aide Cassidy Hutchison gave explosive testimony detailing several incidents involving Trump surrounding the Jan.
-6 riot.

 Comments / 1